The recommendations came in quickly when we asked our community about things to do in Cairns.

 This was a beautiful board walk, my favourite part was the final stretch along the esplanade and river.
 There was the most divine afternoon light which was dappled amongst the melaleuca trees and along the river bank.
 We even saw a crocodile swimming on by (a freshie!)
 It was so serene.

 Except it wasn’t as our timing was off so we had to speed walk along here to get to the train.
 I was most disappointed as I could have chilled there with that energy for some time.
+So give yourself time to explore this walk.

 The Kuranda Scenic Railway experience